 How we managed to power out of the anchorage without hitting or being hit, or snagging a dozen anchors along the way, I will never know.
 We were fighting 60 to 90kt winds which made steering wildly unpredictable, the seas whipped up into a frenzy and it felt like we had a firehose on us, all the while the radio was on fire with panicked shouts from other boats in distress.
 After what seemed like forever we cleared the most threatening boats and managed to get things under control in the narrow channel about a mile offshore.
 Here we struggled to keep our nose into wind and maintain position so the anchor didn’t catch and rip the davits off the bow while we waited for the winds to abate so we could reset the anchor.

-Let me back track here… As I said, we had just come back from volleyball and everyone had had showers before dinner.
-You two were wearing pyjamas, I had on shorts and a sweatshirt and your mother had on her night gown.
+Let me backtrack here… As I said, we had just come back from volleyball and everyone had had showers before dinner.
+You two were wearing pajamas, I had on shorts and a sweatshirt and your mother had on her nightgown.
 Now as she lay flat on the deck with the wind and waves valiantly trying to toss her into the ocean as she attempted to raise the anchor and stave off further disaster, all she could think was, “I really should have put on underwear…”

-Our friends on Hot Sun unfortunately had dragged onto the rocks, snapping their rudders and leaving them without steerage.
-When we reached them on the radio they were contemplating abandoning the boat for the beach but after a little consultation I suggested that he power his boat off the rocks and try to get an anchor down in the channel which, thankfully, he was able to do.
+Our friends on Hot Sun, unfortunately, had dragged onto the rocks, snapping their rudders and leaving them without steerage.
+When we reached them on the radio they were contemplating abandoning the boat for the beach but after a little consultation, I suggested that the power his boat off the rocks and try to get an anchor down in the channel which, thankfully, he was able to do.
 He came careening out of the field with only the engines to steer by, weaving like a drunken sailor.
 Credit to him, he was able to get to deeper water and managed to get a hook down which probably saved his boat.
 Floating and alive, we will check the rudders in the morning.

 After two hours the winds mercifully abated and people started licking their wounds.
 We feel extraordinarily lucky to have escaped this one unharmed and without major damages.
 I also feel a little humbled about the risks that I have subjected the family to, and it has given me serious cause for reflection.
 When all was said and done they recorded winds upwards of 95kts in Georgetown and sustained winds of 60kts for over an hour.
 The storm that hit us is called a “Derecho” and is associated with a land-based, fast-moving group of severe thunderstorms which can cause hurricane force winds, tornadoes, heavy rains, and flash floods.